dnjackson/eos/content/drafts/ai-tutor.md

 - drills is a set of concept instances indexed by student.
 - How to deal with type that has no allocator in any concept?
 For now, just making such types parameters of the app itself and will assume that they get allocated in syncs.

-Needing a diagram to see what actions might be sync’d.
-A tool could suggest syncs based on types.
+Example of a sync:

-	sync selectExercise (s: Student, e: Exercise.Exercise)
+	sync selectPart (s: Student, e: Exercise.exercise, p: Exercise.Part)
+		// get part's text to present to student Exercise.selectPart (e, p, t, c)
+		// get advices associated with competency
+		Advice.getAdvice (c, as)
+		// prompt chatbot with concatenation of advices	ChatBot.new (concat(as), session)
+		// where does the session go?
+		// set the student context for answering Drills[s].selectSubTask (e, p)

-		Buffer.new (b) // where does the buffer go? associate with student session
+		Buffer.new (b) // where does the buffer go?

-		Drills[s].